This is how my mantle has looked for the past … I don’t know … 2 months or so.

 Antique antlers Can be found here on Etsy

 Wood Acorn Box by Brenda Watts, Cattails Studio

 Vintage brass flip calendar Can be found here on Etsy

 Now get out there and rearrange!
-And if you’re wondering, my favourite ended up being the final mantle.
+And if you’re wondering, my favourite ended up being the final mantel.
 The unbalanced one with the 2 gold frames and Picasso print.
-It is how my mantle looks right now.
+It is how my mantel looks right now.